Argument VIII

 Our Response:

-The UCG position in favor of dining out on the Sabbath reflected in the paragraph above is laced with so much misinformation that we decided to break it down into several components.
-As you read each UCG assertion, consider the Biblical truth you must reject in order to accept their argument.
+The UCG position reflected in the paragraph above is laced with so much misinformation that we decided to break it down into several components.
+As you read each assertion, consider the Biblical truth you must reject in order to accept their argument.

 UCG Assertion I